markhogue/AeroSampleR/cran-comments.md

 ) and devtools::check_win_devel()

 ## R CMD check results
-There were no ERRORs or NOTES.
+There were no ERRORs or NOTES, aside from the note identifying the maintainer, stating that this is a new submission and identifying suspect word spelling (but these are names that are spelled correctly).